derMacon/img-extractor/README.md

 ### Todo:
 * implement clean mode, where all temp directories etc. are deleted.
-* interval render not working for some reason, only seeing the current page in the ./img directory...
+* NPE in Worker on windows laptop